The NextSeq System comes with a region-specific power cord. For more information, see the NextSeq System Site Prep Guide.

 No, the NextSeq v2.5 flow cells follow the same protocol as the NextSeq v2 kits and have been optimized to use the same loading concentration.

-All NextSeq kits include reagents for paired-end sequencing and a paired-end flow cell.
+NextSeq 500/550 kits include reagents for paired-end sequencing and a paired-end flow cell.
 However, single-read runs are possible on a paired-end flow cell when the run is set up as a single-read run.

-There are 2 types of flow cells available for the NextSeq system, the high-output flow cell and the mid-output flow cell.
-Both flow cells contain 4 lanes, but the lanes differ in width resulting in a different number of tiles.
+There are two types of flow cells available for the NextSeq system: the high-output flow cell and the mid-output flow cell.
+Both flow cells contain four lanes of different width, resulting in a different number of tiles.

 No, a wash is not required after a scan.
 However, if the system has been dry for 7 days, a wash is required before proceeding to another scan.